 The number is low partly because of the long replacement cycles for existing call centers, but even new deployments are not all cloud.
-In May, Genesys said, “While on-premises deployments continues to represent the majority of [our] business, more than half of the 700 new customers (roughly 400), including notable brands such as Coca-Cola, selected a cloud model.”
+In May, Genesys said, “While on-premises deployments continue to represent the majority of [our] business, more than half of the 700 new customers (roughly 400), including notable brands such as Coca-Cola, selected a cloud model.”
 Doing the math… 300 of the 700 new deployments were for on-premise equipment, so there’s still life left for on-premise call centers.

 Other Friction-Causing Factors

 Beyond financial factors, companies may be reluctant for other reasons to move their call center away from the tried-and-true premise-based equipment model.
 Even as more and more parts of the enterprise software were being converted to cloud, the call center has always lagged.

 - People thought the real-time, mission-critical nature of the call center meant it wasn’t a good candidate to be a cloud service.

 - The high-bandwidth needs of voice, which are unique to the call center, made people worry about audio quality, dropped calls, and impact on bandwidth available for other applications in the business.